Poll shows China's exporters downcast as orders slow, costs rise

 Thirty-six percent also said they expected an export rebound within 6 months, though 32 percent said the export slowdown would persist for over one year given continued weakness in core markets like Europe and the United States.

-China's dominance as an exporter has been undermined by its previously strengthening currency, soaring labour costs, and a strategic shift by the authorities away from an excessive reliance on exports to domestic consumption.
+China's dominance as an exporter has been undermined by its previously strengthening currency, soaring labor costs, and a strategic shift by the authorities away from an excessive reliance on exports to domestic consumption.

 A mild devaluation of the yuan in August was seen by some Chinese exporters as providing some respite, as their price competitiveness had been eroded during the past few years.